lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verses 72.**&nbsp;In spite of his transgressions, which he always bitterly repented of and which were therefore blotted out of the Book of God, he remains to all princes and rulers of the earth as the noblest pattern.
 In perfect inward truth he knew and felt himself to be&nbsp;*"King by the grace of God."*&nbsp;The crown and sceptre he bore merely in trust from the King of all kings; and to his latest breath he endeavoured with all his earnestness to be found as a genuine theocratic king, who in everything must conduct his earthly government according to the ordinances and directions of God.
 Therefore the Lord made all that he took in hand prosper, and nothing was clearer to the people than that the Lord was&nbsp;*truly with the king.
 Frederick William Krummacher, in "David, the King of Israel."*&nbsp;1867.

-## WORKS UPON THE SEVENTY-EIGHTH PSALM
+## Works Upon The Seventy-Eighth Psalm

 Valuable information upon THE PLAGUES OF EGYPT will be found in the following works:—